mwalton/saliency-map/README.md

 saliency-map
 ============

-Base classes for a covert visual attention system in EPIC
+Base data structures for a covert visual attention system in EPIC